ajh123-development/better-cc/README.md

 Different features of this mod exist only in different Minecraft versions **before 1.19**.

+This ocured because I had different ideas for the mod.

 Once the 1.19 version is complete, the features will exist on all future version.

 | Version | Contents                                  |